 You can access child care through the UCC Flexible Child Care Centre at Western.
 This on-campus facility, operated by the London YMCA, offers day care for toddlers and preschoolers from 18 months to 5 years of age.

 Campus Community Police (CCP) at Western takes your safety very seriously, and aims to create a safe and secure environment for you.
 CCP patrols campus and works with student groups to provide safe walks home and safe work spaces on campus.

 Foot Patrol is a free service at Western that assists in keeping campus a safe place to study, work and live.
 They are a volunteer-driven service who provide safe escorts to community members.

 Where you live and how you get to your classes are important to your university life.
 Western gives you information to help you decide whether you should apply for residence or seek housing off campus.
 If you live off campus, you’ll also get information on public transportation options and availability of parking services to help you with your commute.

-Western offers nine residences with three different room styles: traditional-style with single or double rooms and shared common washrooms on each floor; suite-style with single rooms, shared cooking facilities, semi-private washrooms, and a common living area; and hybrid-style with mostly double-room units which have their own washroom.
-Find more at Residence at Western.
+Western offers 9 residences with 3 different room styles: Traditional-style with single or double rooms and shared common washrooms on each floor; suite-style with single rooms, shared cooking facilities, semi-private washrooms and a common living area; and hybrid-style with mostly double-room units which have their own washroom.
+Read more about residence at Western.

-Among the nine residence buildings, there are two upper-year residences, Alumni House and London Hall.
-They offer the convenience of on-campus living, a great community environment, leadership opportunities, and an optional meal plan, for 2nd, 3rd and 4th year undergraduate students, and graduate students as well.
+Among the 9 residence buildings, there are 2 upper-year residences, Alumni House and London Hall.
+They offer the convenience of on-campus living, a great community environment, leadership opportunities, and an optional meal plan for second-, third- and fourth-year undergraduate students, as well as graduate students.

 The Off-Campus Housing Service gives students and staff housing options that include access to over 5,000 listings annually.
 You can drop in and a Western staff member can also help with your housing search.